Cortec® Presents Detailed Guidelines for Layup of Offshore Drilling Rigs in Uncertain Times

 This requires a serious look at corrosion preventative measures that are both effective and require minimal effort in order to bring the equipment back online.
 To help owners and operators navigate this major undertaking, Cortec® Corporation has published a new guide to the layup of offshore drilling rigs.

-• CorrLubeTM VpCI® Lithium EP Grease can be used for layup on many components where lubrication is needed.
+CorrLubeTM VpCI® Lithium EP Grease can be used for a layup on many components where lubrication is needed.
 It has the advantage of being viable both during storage and intermittent use.

 In addition to their excellent protective qualities, VpCI® Technologies are typically easy to apply and remove, if needed.
 These are important factors for completing a successful rig-stacking program with the intention of a smooth return to service when demand makes drilling profitable again.